-In case of this corridor of Mumbai Metro, it is suggested to use Double U-Girder in the superstructure upto radius 300m and for Radius less than 300 m and at locations where point and crossing are to be provided, it is suggested to use I-Girder.
+In case of this extension of Mumbai Metro Line-4, it is suggested to use Double U-Girder in the superstructure upto radius 300m and for Radius less than 300 m and at locations where point and crossing are to be provided, it is suggested to use I-Girder.

-0.4.8 Geo Technical Investigations:
+0.4.8 Geo Technical Investigations

 No fresh Geotechnical Investigation has been carried out by DMRC.
-The data available in the DPR prepared by M/s RITES for this metro rail corridor from Wadala - Ghatkopar - Mulund - Thane - Kasarvadavali has been reproduced, as corridor is more or less same and ground profile does not changes for smaller deviation in corridor route.
+The data given in the DPR submitted for Line-4 (Wadala - Ghatkopar - Mulund - Thane - Kasarvadavali) has been reproduced.
+As this is a small extension of Line-4, thus more or less the ground profile will be same.
 Originally the Geological Investigations were carried out from Wadala to Kasarvadavali during preparation of combined DPR for Wadala - Kasarvadavali by M/s CES Pvt.
 Ltd.